belcour/blog/_drafts/2016-01-01-covariance-tracing.markdown

          cov = inverse(inverse(cov) + B);
       }

 where `B` describe the angular blur of the BRDF.
-It is defined using the absolute value of the BRDF's Hessian in the tangent plane of the reflected ray.
-For a Phong BRDF with exponnent `e`, the matrix is defined as:
+It is defined using the inverse of the absolute value of the BRDF's Hessian in the tangent plane of the reflected ray.
+For a Phong BRDF with exponent `e` with a reflected ray in the pure mirror direction, the matrix is defined as:

      B = { 0, 0;
            0, 4*pi^2/e};

-<strong>The curvature operator</strong>.
+<h4>The curvature operator</h4>
 So far we have expressed how to trace the covariance of local radiance when light is reflected by planar objects.
-To incorporate the the local variation of the object's surface into covariance tracing, we will enable to project the local radiance from the tangent plane to a first order approximation of the surface using its curvature.
+To incorporate the local variation of the object's surface into covariance tracing, we will enable to project the local radiance from the tangent plane to a first order approximation of the surface using its curvature.

       function curvature(k) {
          op = { 1, k;